 The Montessori approach to learning encourages each child to reach his full potential in all areas of life.
-The classroom environment contains many multi-sensory, sequential and self-correcting materials.
+The classroom environment contains many mulit-sensory, sequential and self-correcting materials.
 The materials facilitate the learning of skills and concepts.
 The children are free to work at their own pace with materials they have selected from the environment.
-All classrooms have multi-age groupings that encourage a family-like atmosphere where learning takes place naturally and spontaneously
+All classrooms have multi-age groupings that encourage a family-like atmoshphere where learning takes place naturally and spontaneously.

-Maria Montessori, born in 1870, became the first woman in Italy to receive a medical degree.
-Having studied psychiatry, education and anthropology, Maria came to believe that every child is born with a unique potential waiting to be revealed, rather than as a “blank slate” waiting to be written upon.
+Maria Montessori, born 1870, became the first woman in Italy to recieve a medical degree.
+Having studied psychiatry, education and anthropology, Maria came to believe that every child is born with the unique potential waiting to be revealed, rather than as a "blank slate" waiting to be written upon.